Georges034302/Advanced-Cloud-Computing-with-AWS/session11/lab_11_c_translate-multi-language.md

 echo "================================================"
 echo ""

+# Navigate to translate directory
+cd "$REPO_DIR/translate-demo"

-# Create batch input documents
+# Create directory for batch input documents
 mkdir -p batch_input

-# Document 1
+# Create sample document 1
 cat > batch_input/doc1.txt <<'EOF'
 Our company is committed to delivering exceptional customer service.
 We value innovation, integrity, and excellence in everything we do.
 EOF

-# Document 2
+# Create sample document 2
 cat > batch_input/doc2.txt <<'EOF'
 Thank you for choosing our products.
 Your satisfaction is our priority.
 Please contact support if you have any questions or concerns.
 EOF

-# Document 3
+# Create sample document 3
 cat > batch_input/doc3.txt <<'EOF'
 New features are now available in the latest version of our software.
 Upgrade today to experience improved performance and security.